tonysla/few-examples-to-write-csv-data/README.md

         write.csv(rbind(train, test), 'iris_two.csv', row.names = F)

 You can enter as many variables or datasets inside the `rbind()` function.
 Just keep in mind that variables or datasets need to share common column names in order to write them into one table/csv file.
+Function `rbind()` works the same for `write.table()` as it does for `write.csv()` case above.